SamueleSoraggi/HMMploidy/README.md

 Tools for inferring ploidy levels, testing for aneuploidy and other stuff.
 Calculating its allele frequencies and genotype likelihoods requires to download the followings:

-* python 3, with packages `gzip, numpy, scipy, statistics`
+* python 3, with packages `gzip, numpy, scipy, pandas, lmfit`
 * R, with packages `pracma, data.table, Rcpp, getopt`
 * samtools